 Modifier 57 applies when an E/M visit (99204 CPT code) is initiated for the decision of surgery on the day of surgery or the day before.

 For Instance, a patient presents to the office, and the Physician decides to perform surgery like a laparoscopic appendectomy by tomorrow.

 The laparoscopic appendectomy CPT 44970 has 90 days global period.
 The day before surgery, the day of surgery, and related E/m services are included in the 90-day global period.
 It would be billed like:

 CPT 44970 – K35.32 DOS 1-26-2022

-Modifier 25 is used to report services that are performed on the same day in combination with distinct E/M service (99204 CPT code) which are separately payable.
+Modifier 25 reports services performed on the same day in combination with distinct E/M services (99204 CPT code), which are separately payable.

-A 45 years old male presented in the physician’s office with a laceration of the head.
-The physician applied sutures to his head during the visit, the Patient’s son asked for the high blood sugar medications and decided to do a comprehensive physical exam.
+A 45-year-old male presented in the Physician’s office with a head laceration.
+The Physician applied sutures to his head during the visit; the Patient’s son asked for the high blood sugar medications and decided to do a comprehensive physical exam.

 Therefore, it would be billed like: